strimzi/strimzi.github.io/_posts/2018-06-11-using-strimzi-with-local-storage.md

 ![Ephemeral storage during node crash]({{ "/assets/2018-06-11-using-strimzi-with-local-storage-ephemeral-storage.png" | absolute_url }})

 The choice between persistent network attached storage and ephemeral local storage is hard.
-But often - especially with large brokers storing terrabytes of data - the persistent network attached storage can be seen as the better option.
+But often - especially with large brokers storing terabytes of data - the persistent network attached storage can be seen as the better option.
 But in the last versions, Kubernetes added support for the _Local_ storage type.
 How good match is _Local_ storage for Kafka?